Priapos1004/ML101/README.md

   /scripts
     /data_prep
       /data_prep.py
-      /utils.py (some times if I want to separate the preprocessing function when I need a lot of preprocessing) /deployment
+      /utils.py (sometimes if I want to separate the preprocessing function when I need a lot of preprocessing) /deployment
       /deploy.py
       /consume.py